- Students will be able to describe and compare rural, urban, and suburban communities.

-- Draw a 3-column chart on chart tablet paper labeled Urban, Rural, and Suburban.
+- Draw a three-column chart on chart tablet paper labeled "Urban," "Rural," and "Suburban."

-- Have students help complete the chart by describing what they noticed in the video about each type of community.
+- Have students help complete the chart by describing the details and ideas they noticed in the video about each type of community.

 - Record each student's response on the chart.